-Epson P800 vs Canon Pro 1000 | Clear Winner | Read This Before Buying
+Epson P800 Vs Canon Pro 1000 | Best A2 Photo Printer

 Just kidding, you want to hear the winner right?

-I would like to start by staying that there is no looser in this game, these are two brilliant printers infamous for their extraordinary capabilities, regardless of what you choose, you’ve chosen right.
+I would like to start by stating that there is no loser in this game, these are two brilliant printers infamous for their extraordinary capabilities, regardless of what you choose, you’ve chosen right.

-The choice is far more about what you are going to use the printer for then it is about anything else in all honesty as both are capable to do what they’re meant to brilliantly.
+The choice is far more about what you are going to use the printer for than it is about anything else in all honesty as both are capable to do what they’re meant to brilliantly.

 If we were to choose just one, it would be the Canon Pro 1000.